 Founded in June 2020

-I am fascinated by the intersection between death and the living world, spirituality, the somatic senses, energetic body, nature, and how I can share this with others through my own journey
+All of this nourished my fascination with the intersection between death and the living world, spirituality, the somatic senses, energetic body, nature, and how I can share this with others through my own journey

-I invite you to join me and/or allow me to help you create your own practice and community programs
+I invite you to join me and/or allow me to help you create your own practice and community programs:

 - Regenerative grief and self awareness workshops